urikdev/Urik/PRIVACY.md

 ### Secure Field Detection

-The keyboard automatically detects password fields, credit card inputs, email addresses, URL bars, and other secure text fields.
+The keyboard automatically detects password fields, PIN inputs, and email address fields.
 In these fields:
 - No text is processed or cached
 - No suggestions are displayed
 - No words are learned
+- No frequency or bigram data is recorded
 - All processing is bypassed

+Number-only fields (e.g., OTP codes, calculators) use a direct-commit mode that also bypasses learning and suggestions.

 ## Data Retention

 ### Learned Words, Word Frequencies, and Bigram Predictions
-- **Retention:** Indefinite, until you manually delete them or uninstall the app
+- **Retention:** Word frequency and bigram entries unused for 30 days are automatically pruned.
+Maximum limits are enforced (10,000 frequency entries and 50,000 bigram entries per language).
+Learned words are retained indefinitely until you manually delete them or uninstall the app.
 - **Management Options:**
     - Export dictionary: Settings → Privacy & Data → Export Dictionary (exports `learned_words` table only; word frequencies and bigrams remain local)
     - Import dictionary: Settings → Privacy & Data → Import Dictionary